Bjournaux/SeaFreeze/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/B_jour.svg?style=flat-square&logo=twitter&label=Follow)](https://twitter.com/B_jour)
 [![GitHub Follow](https://img.shields.io/github/followers/Bjournaux.svg?style=flat-square&logo=github&label=Follow)](https://github.com/Bjournaux)

-V1.0 (beta)
+V1.0
 ![Logo](https://bjournaux.files.wordpress.com/2019/07/cover.002.png)

 The SeaFreeze package allows to compute the thermodynamic and elastic properties of pure water, ice polymorphs (Ih, II, III, V VI and ice VII/ice X) up to 100 GPa and 10,000K and aqueous NaCl solution up to 8GPa and 2,000K.
 It is based on the evaluation of Gibbs Local Basis Functions parametrization (https://github.com/jmichaelb/LocalBasisFunction) for each phase, constructed to reproduce thermodynamic measurments.
 The formalism is described in more details in [Journaux et al. (2020)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019JE006176), and in the liquid water Gibbs parametrization by [Bollengier, Brown, and Shaw (2019)](https://aip.scitation.org/doi/abs/10.1063/1.5097179).
+Aqueous NaCl equation of state publication is in preparation.

+Currently the Python version is the most up to date.
+The Matlab version is still under beta for version 1.0.

 Contact: bjournau (at) uw (dot) edu